Trichinellosis

 Emergency safety firstUrgent warning signs are highlighted below.

-Trichinellosis is a rare but serious infection caused by a parasite called Trichinella.
+Trichinellosis is a rare but serious caused by a called Trichinella.
 This article will provide simple explanations for the types, causes, symptoms, diagnostic tests, treatments, and drugs related to trichinellosis, making it easy to understand.

 Types of Trichinellosis: